BramVanImpeUcll/distributed-applications/exercises/9_distributed_elixir_exercises_complete/04_automatic_clustering_with_libcluster/assigment.md

 # Task

 Manually connecting your nodes is not something you can do in production.
 Hence there's a library that makes your life easier called libcluster.
 Here is a video that explains how it more or less works [here](https://www.youtube.com/watch?v=zQEgEnjuQsU).
-This is just an extra and not required for this exercise.
+The information in the video is just an extra and not required for this exercise.

 First make an empty mix project (with an application level supervisor):